 Master of the budget recipe is Jack Monroe.
 It started with A Girl Called Jack, but you will now find the blog at Cooking on a Bootstrap.
 What I like about Jack is the recipe descriptions – there is often a story behind a particular creation – and the way the cost of each recipe is so carefully calculated.
-The cooking here is all vegan now, but that makes it interesting and very cheap.
+The cooking here is mostly vegan now, but that makes it interesting and very cheap.

 Diary of a Frugal Family

-Cass at Diary of a Frugal Family is the winner of the 2018 SHOMOS award for best frugal food blog.
+Cass at Diary of a Frugal Family was the winner of the first ever 2019 SHOMOS legendary money blogger award.
 She emphasises the importance of meal planning, which is my mantra too for those attempting to stick to a budget.
 This is good, family food and includes plenty of delicious home baking.

 This is a clever and well organised blog.
 She has written menu plans to help you stick to the £1 a day budget, whatever your circumstances.
 There is even a no power meal plan, aimed at people who have no power in their accommodation.
 This is serious stuff and really useful.